 This Privacy Statement gives you an overview of the processing of your personal data in the context of the use the website at https://hyazinth.de (the “Website“).
 This Privacy Statement also informs you about your rights and the possibilities to control your personal data and to protect your privacy.

-Responsible for data processing is the German branch of HYAZINTH LLP, 6 Agar Street, London England, United Kingdom.
+Responsible for data processing is the German branch of HYAZINTH LLP, C/O Jeremy Scholl And Company, 20-21 Jockey's Fields, London, WC1R 4BW, England, United Kingdom.
 This company is also meant if the terms “we“ or “us“ are used in the following.

 You can contact our data protection officer at our German branch at Potsdamer Platz 11, 10785 Berlin or at firstname.lastname@example.org.